zoydburger/time-series-visualization-tools/README.md

 For an initial setup the organization needs to be named 'tum' and the initial bucket name 'noaa-data' The token in the "Load Data" Section has to be copied into the constant variable 'token' located in the first lines of the file './react-frontend/src/js/influx.js'

+The data has to be imported in the Influx GUI by clicking on the 'Add Data' Button of 'noaa-data' bucket and copied from the provided file 'data_noaa.txt' as Line Protocol in Second precision.

 ### Install Modules

 To install the JavaScript modules, run 'yarn' as a terminal command in the './react-frontend/' folder.